 - 50mm f/1.4 & 24-70mm f/2.8 (outdoors beauty and portraits, boudoir shoots)

-For Studio Beauty Photography – longer focal length lenses (anywhere above 100mm) help to avoid distortion.
+For Studio Beauty Photography – longer focal length lenses (100mm and above) help to avoid distortion.

 For Portraits, Boudoir, Senior, Engagement, Wedding – fixed focal length lenses with smaller aperture numbers are ideal (50mm f/1.2 or 50mm f/1.4, etc,).
-This is great when shallow depth of field (additional softness of the background / foreground), is desired.
+This is great when a shallow depth of field (additional softness of the background/foreground), is desired.